SEMICeu/LLM-for-Tourism/README.md

 Since 2023, the SEMIC action has started to upscale the usage of AI tools and methods to examine how AI-driven applications can complement and automate existing SEMIC assets (data models, vocabularies, tools).

-Through this empirical study, the SEMIC team aims to further contribute to this effort by diving into the world of Large Language Models and domain adaptation.
-The objective of this study was to evaluate the potential benefits of retraining Large Language Models on language and domain-specific data, including policy documents and legislations.
+Through this empirical study, the SEMIC team aimed to further contribute to this effort by diving into the world of Large Language Models and domain adaptation.
+The objective of the study was to evaluate the potential benefits of retraining Large Language Models on language and domain-specific data, including policy documents and legislations.
 To achieve this, the SEMIC team needed to:

 1. **Determine relevant domain-specific data sources and create a domain specific corpus.**
 2. **Fine-tune or retrain two chosen language models on the domain corpus.**
 3. **Test the performance in comparison to the generic language models on the chosen use case.**

-The following sections document the different steps undertaken to achieve these objectives.
+The following sections document the different steps undertaken to achieve these objectives by deep-diving into the three main folders of this repository.

 ## *1-DataCollection*: Building a domain specific corpus
-The first step of the study consists in the definition of an appropriate corpus for retraining Large Language Models on domain specific data.
+The first step of the study consisted in the definition of an appropriate corpus for retraining Large Language Models on domain specific data.
 The approach followed by the SEMIC team to define a corpus of relevant text and make it suitable for domain adaptation of Large Language Models is described below.

 ### Defining a corpus of relevant text